Razvi103/NeuroSense/README.md

 ## Overview

-This project implements a state-of-the-art seizure detection system using transformer-based neural networks.
+This project implements a performant seizure detection system using transformer-based neural networks.
 The system is built on LaBraM, a foundation model pre-trained on over 2,500 hours of diverse EEG data, and fine-tuned specifically for epileptic seizure detection.

 ### Key Features